-|Patricia Van Dalen (Maracaibo, Venezuela) is a Miami-based contemporary visual artist with a career that spans over thirty years.
-After earning a degree in graphic design from the Instituto de Diseño Fundación Neumann IDD, in Caracas, she trained and worked in Paris under kinetic artist Yaacov Agam, between 1980 and 1986, in the creation of the Agam Method of Visual Education.
+|Patricia Van Dalen, (Maracaibo, Venezuela, 1955) is a Miami-based visual artist with an extensive career that spans over four decades.
+After earning a degree in graphic design from the Instituto de Diseño IDD Neumann Foundation in Caracas, she trained and worked in Paris under kinetic artist Yaacov Agam, between 1980 and 1986, in the development of the pedagogical program Agam Method of Visual Education.

 Apart from an extensive body of work on canvas and on paper, featured in both private and public collections internationally, Van Dalen has produced multiple site-specific installations, some of them large-scale, mostly in Venezuela and the United States.
-In 2011, Fragmented Light was specifically designed for display at the University of Georgia’s Miller Learning Center (Athens, GA), and, more recently, Natural Intersections, for The Kampong Botanic Garden (Coconut Grove), and Data Hall for the Center for Computational Science at the University of Miami.
-Her interest in the intervention of architectural spaces is similarly evident in permanent works created for private residences in Venezuela and the US, as well as public murals in Caracas, such as Jardín Lumínico and Pajaritos, and Jardín de Calas, in Río Caribe, Venezuela.
+In 2011, Fragmented Light was specifically designed for display at the University of Georgia’s Miller Learning Center (Athens, GA); in 2014, Natural Intersections for The Kampong Botanic Garden (Coconut Grove) and Data Hall for the Institute for Data Science and Computing at the University of Miami; and in 2022, the ephemeral installation Compass in the Sculpture Garden of The Society of The Four Arts, in Palm Beach, FL, as the 2022-2023 Beyer Artist-in-Residence.

-She has earned various awards throughout her career, including the Second Prize at the II Biennale of Visual Arts Christian Dior, Caracas, 1991; the First Prize at the I Salón Nacional de Artes Visuales, Caracas, 1992; the 2001 competition for the commission of a large scale mural along the Prados del Este Highway, in Caracas; and the International Association of Art Critics’ 2010 Established Artist AICA Award, at the Venezuela Chapter.
+She has earned various awards throughout her career, including the Second Prize at the II Biennale of Visual Arts Christian Dior, Caracas, 1991; the First Prize at the I Salón Nacional de Artes Visuales, Caracas, 1992; the 2001 competition for the commission of a large scale mural along the Prados del Este Highway, in Caracas; and the International Association of Art Critics’ 2010 Established Artist AICA Award, at the Venezuela Chapter 2011.